trippsc2/ansible-collection-zabbix/roles/repo/README.md

 # Ansible Role: trippsc2.zabbix.repo
 Version: 1.1.8

-This role installs the Zabbix official repository on a Linux machine.
+This role installs the Zabbix official repository on a Linux system.

 ## Requirements